carmelosammarco/GeoSpace/README.md

 pip install tool4NC MerOC FTPsubsetMO ads4MO GPSconverter
 ```

-At this point your environment should be functional an ready!
+At this point your environment should be functional and ready!

 One you are done with the creation of the environment, you will  have all the main python modules used for the earth observation (the most used at least, but free to add more yourself once you created the GeoSpace environment to be tailored to your needs), plus more important some  python tools  developed by me that I hope will semplify many of yours operations and procedures listed below (I will describe brefly each one here but I kindly suggest you to to visit the [LINK] for more detailed information):